rancher/rancher.github.io/rancher/installing-rancher/installing-server/basic-ssl-config/index.md

 ### Disclaimers

-This configuration will work for the 'core' services in Rancher running in stand alone mode (Non-HA setup).
-At the time of this writing, none of the Rancher services from the `library` catalog are supported.
+This configuration will work for the 'core' services in Rancher running in a standalone mode (Non-HA setup).
+Currently, none of the Rancher services from the [official Rancher catalog](https://github.com/rancher/rancher-catalog) are supported.

-Rancher Compose CLI will need the CA certificate as part of the default store for the operating system.
-See [Golang root_*](https://golang.org/src/crypto/x509/)
+Rancher Compose CLI will require the CA certificate as part of the default store for the operating system.
+See [Golang root_*](https://golang.org/src/crypto/x509/).

 ### Server Pre-Requisites